Meet our Board of Directors

 Jonathan is an amiable and relatable communicator connecting with diverse stakeholders and customers of every socio-economic level, including the general public, Fortune 500 decision-makers, and owners of multi sized companies.
 His passions outside of work include chairman of the board of a non-profit environmental 501c3, and capturing any free time to spend in the outdoors of the Rocky Mountains.
 Jonathan is also the proud and active father to his daughter Shelby. |

-I’m Melody Marks, retired CPA and County Treasurer.
-I moved to the Gunnison Valley in 1977 and raised my family here.
-I graduated from Western with a major in accounting and minor in computer science.
-I love this country for all the open space it provides and the amazing people that live here.
-My hobbies have included skiing, horseback riding, scuba, and I love camping and hiking.
-I’m grateful to be able to work with the passionate people involved at Coldharbour Institute and play a small part as Treasurer of the Board in the support of its mission of education and demonstration of restorative living practices.
+Melody Marks - Melody Marks is a retired CPA and County Treasurer.
+She moved to the Gunnison Valley in 1977 and raised her family here.
+She graduated from Western with a major in accounting and a minor in computer science.
+She loves this country for all the open space it provides and the amazing people that live here.
+Her hobbies have included skiing, horseback riding, and scuba diving, and she loves camping and hiking.
+She's grateful to be able to work with the passionate people involved at Coldharbour Institute and play a small part as Treasurer of the Board in the support of its mission of education and demonstration of restorative living practices.

 |